Breastfeeding Basics for Grandparents

 If you're in the delivery room with your daughter when she gives birth, encourage her to hold your grandchild skin to skin as soon as possible.
 During this time, your grandchild will probably find their way to your daughter's breast to start breastfeeding.

-If your daughter is having trouble breastfeeding, be her advocate.
-Ask the hospital's lactation consultant for help.
+If your daughter is having trouble breastfeeding, you can be her advocate.
+Support her in seeking the hospital's lactation consultant for help.
 She can help by looking at your grandchild's position and latch.
 She can make suggestions to make breastfeeding easier and more comfortable.

 While your daughter and grandchild get used to breastfeeding, give as much encouragement and help as you can.
 Tell your daughter you're proud of her.
 Do something nice for her, like make her favorite meal.
-Limit visitors if she's tired.
+See if she wants to limit visitors so she can rest.
 You can also change your grandchild's diapers and get in lots of snuggles when your daughter isn't breastfeeding.